jenkinsci/mesos-plugin/README.md

 This should build the Mesos native library in the `build/src/.libs` folder.

+### Vagrant ###

+If you are just looking to play with Mesos and this plugin in a VM, you could do so with the included Vagrantfile.

+		$ vagrant up
+		$ vagrant ssh

 ### Configuring the plugin ###

 Now go to 'Configure' page in Jenkins.
 If the plugin is successfully installed